 Many natural processes occur in cycles.

-The components of natural systems are interrelated and are made up of subsystems, which have inputs, outputs, and feedback loops.
-Terrestrial and aquatic living things depend on one another and on Essential Understandings nonliving factors within the biosphere and hydrosphere.
-Changes in specific population or conditions affect other parts of the systems.
-Natural systems may appear to be unchanging even though the parts of systems may be changing.
-Individual systems continually change in response to human and other factors.
-Weather is a daily event and climate involves weather patterns over longer periods of time.
-Essential Questions What is a biome?
+The components of natural systems are interrelated and are made

+up of subsystems, which have inputs, outputs, and feedback loops.

+Terrestrial and aquatic living things depend on one another and on

+nonliving factors within the biosphere and hydrosphere.

+Changes in specific population or conditions affect other parts of

+Essential the systems.

+Understandings

+Understandings Natural systems may appear to be unchanging even though the parts of systems may be changing

+parts of systems may be changing.

+Individual systems continually change in response to human and

+other factors.

+Weather is a daily event and climate involves weather patterns

+over longer periods of time.

+What is ecology?

+What is a biome?

 What is an ecosystem?

-What are some examples of biotic (living) and abiotic (nonliving) factors in an ecosystem?
+What are some examples of biotic (living) and abiotic (nonliving)

+factors in an ecosystem?

 What are populations and communities?

+Essential How is the size of a population determined?

+Questions What are some examples of local terrestrial and aquatic

+populations?

-How is the size of a population determined?
-What are some examples of local terrestrial and aquatic populations?
-What are the water, carbon, and nitrogen cycles and how do they work?
+What are the water, carbon, and nitrogen cycles and how do they

+work?

 How is soil formed and how does it affect a biome or ecosystem?

 How do organisms interact?

+systems?

-How do food chains and food webs act as systems and sub- systems?How are weather and climate different?How does the ocean impact weather and climate?
+How are weather and climate different?

+How does the ocean impact weather and climate?

-Ecology is the study of the relationships between organisms and the abiotic parts of their environment.
+T Essential Knowledge Ecology is the study of the relationships between organisms and the abiotic parts of their environment.
 A biome is a major regional community of organisms and a particular climate.
 An ecosystem is a community of interacting organisms and abiotic factors.
 Organisms interact in a number of ways (e.g., competition, predator/prey, symbiosis).
-Food chains and food webs represent major relationships between Essential organisms within a given ecosystem.
-Knowledge Producers, consumers, and decomposers are parts of food webs Kilowieuge that cause energy to flow. • Finite resources in an ecosystem limit the types and populations of organisms within it.
+Food chains and food webs represent major relationships between organisms within a given ecosystem.
+Producers, consumers, and decomposers are parts of food webs that cause energy to flow.
+Finite resources in an ecosystem limit the types and populations of organisms within it.
 Ecosystems can change over time (e.g., through succession).
 Various mechanisms found in the natural world transport biotic and abiotic matter (e.g., ocean currents, geologic processes).
 Soil is an abiotic component of an ecosystem that is formed over time by the breakdown of rock and organic matter.
 Many factors affect the flow of groundwater.
 Many products are derived from the Earth's crust.
 Weather affects and is affected by cycles in the environment.
 Climate affects biomes over geologic time.
-Personal choices can affect ecosystems and climate over time. ■ Terms : producer, consumer, decomposer, predator, prey, parasitism, mutualism, commensalism, symbiosis, food web, Vocabulary food chain, biotic, abiotic, population, community, biome, ecosystem, environment, competition, flora, fauna, habitat, weather, climate, sub-systems, interaction, feedback, cycle, physical and chemical change Describe an ecosystem through careful observation and data collection.
+Personal choices can affect ecosystems and climate over time.
+Vocabulary Terms: producer, consumer, decomposer, predator, prey, parasitism, mutualism, commensalism, symbiosis, food web, food chain, biotic, abiotic, population, community, biome, ecosystem, environment, competition, flora, fauna, habitat, weather, climate, sub-systems, interaction, feedback, cycle, physical and chemical change Essential Skills Describe an ecosystem through careful observation and data collection.
 Explain how finite resources and various limiting factors affect the type and variety of organisms in an ecosystem.
 Describe a food chain and a food web of a particular ecosystem.
-Essential Compare and contrast terrestrial and aquatic ecosystems.
-Skills Show how energy travels through an ecosystem.
-Okillo Show how energy travers through an ecosystem.
-Show how materials cycle through ecosystems. , , identify define idealers and alignment of great awater.
+Compare and contrast terrestrial and aquatic ecosystems.
+Show how energy travels through an ecosystem.
+Show how materials cycle through ecosystems.
+Identify some factors affecting the flow of groundwater.
 Identify some products that are derived from the Earth's crust.
 Use soil and air thermometers.
 Examine weather data and compare to climate data.